4. Schedule Planning

 1) Is there a specific time or day that I can start enrolling?

 Yes, when you log into your Cal Central account, select the My Academics tab.
-You will see a column that says "Class Enrollment" where you can select the Fall 2022 tab.
+You will see a column that says "Class Enrollment" where you can select the Fall 2024 tab.
 Here you will see the "Start" and "End" dates for enrollment as well as a link/button to the "Enrollment Center." https://registrar.berkeley.edu/registration/enrollment/

 2) How many units do I need to enroll in to be considered full time?

 The College of Letters and Science requires that every student be enrolled in 13 units to be considered full time.
-Students are eligible for a reduced course load if they are parents, registered through the Disabled Students Program, work and for other approved reasons.
+Students are eligible for a reduced course load if they are parents, registered through the Disabled Students Program, work or have other approved reasons.
 Please note that if you take a reduced course load, your financial aid may be affected, and it is best to consult with an adviser at Cal Student Central for financial aid questions.

 3) I need just one more unit to be considered full time.
 Where do I find one more unit?